HBCSD Corruption

 Section 4.04: “After the ten-year period, the District shall have the continued right to use the school for purposes set forth above.
 However, the City shall have the right to charge a reasonable rental for the use of the school facilities by the District.
 Said rental shall be in accordance with what comparable facilities, zoned open space, educational or recreation purposes charge for like facilities.”

 NOTE: The City of Hermosa Beach currently provides several areas in the Community Center to other Hermosa organizations for free.
-The City of Hermosa Beach CAN provide classrooms, office and storage space to the HBCSD for free if they so desired.
+The City of Hermosa Beach is obligated by the Sale and Purchase Agreement to provide classrooms, office and storage space to HBCSD when enrollment exceeds 1,266 students.

 *NOTE: Exhibit K, Lease Agreement for Future Use of Pier Avenue School, was originally referred to as the Recreation Agreement.
 See Minutes from the 12/14/77 Regular Meeting of the City Council (aka Workshop #6 for negotiations for the Purchase and Sale Agreement for Pier Avenue School).